Meet the U21s

 1

-Daisy quickly fell in love with team shooting and touring and had her first taste of this while touring Jersey with the UKCRT in 2018, followed by Canada with the Athelings.
-She was looking forward to going to South Africa with GBU19 but sadly the Covid-19 pandemic prevented that so instead toured to Blair Athol in Scotland the following year.
+Daisy quickly fell in love with team shooting and had her first taste of this while touring Jersey with the UKCRT in 2018, followed by Canada with the Athelings.
+She was looking forward to going to South Africa with the GB U19s but sadly the COVID-19 pandemic prevented that so instead toured to Blair Atholl in Scotland the following year.

-Daisy is currently studying food business management and marketing at Newcastle University.
-After her studies she hopes to travel New Zealand and Australia.
-Away from shooting Daisy enjoys spending time on the farm and beaches in Northumberland and seeing friends in Newcastle.
-She’s very much looking forward to travelling to South Africa with the GBU21 team.
+Daisy is currently studying Food Business Management and Marketing at Newcastle University.
+After her studies, she hopes to travel New Zealand and Australia.
+Away from shooting, Daisy enjoys spending time on the farm and beaches in Northumberland and seeing friends in Newcastle.
+She is very much looking forward to travelling to South Africa with the GB U21 team.

 James Burch